The Mets selected right-hander Corey Oswalt in the 7th round of the 2012 MLB Draft out of James Madison High School in San Diego, California.

-Corey – For the most part, for me at least they’ve let me just kind of gradually develop, just mature.
+Corey – For me at least they’ve let me just kind of gradually develop, just mature.
 Commanding the strike zone, not walking guys, getting ahead, that kind of stuff.
-But other than that, go off of as I’ve gotten stronger and stuff, and learn how to pitch and know myself.
-But I think commanding the strike zone is a big part of the Mets’ (philosophy).
+Other than that go off of as I’ve gotten stronger and stuff, and learn how to pitch and know myself.
+I think commanding the strike zone is a big part of the Mets philosophy.

 MMN – Growing up, who were some of your favorite players?
 Any that you model your game after today?

-Corey – My favorite pitcher always been John Smoltz.
-I’ve always loved him, he was my favorite player so I kind of molded myself off of him a little bit, just with my delivery a little bit just because he was my favorite.
-But then I developed into my own, but he was definitely my favorite player.
+Corey – My favorite pitcher has always been John Smoltz, I’ve always loved him.
+He was my favorite player so I kind of molded myself off of him a little bit with my delivery just because he was my favorite.
+Then I developed into my own, but he was definitely my favorite player.

 MMN – You were selected to participate in last year’s Arizona Fall League, talk to me about that experience and what you were able to take away from it.

-Corey – Yeah it was just a great opportunity the Mets gave me to send me there.
-It was awesome, competition’s top level, (a) lot of big time prospects so it was really fun to go up there and compete and see what I got, and see if I matched up with some of these guys and that kind of stuff.
-I feel as though I was able to, did good, and I was just able to compete with them and it was really good time.
+Corey – It was just a great opportunity the Mets gave me to send me there.
+It was awesome, (the) competition’s top level, (a) lot of big time prospects.
+It was really fun to go up there and compete and see what I got, and see if I matched up with some of these guys and that kind of stuff.
+I feel as though I was able to and did good.
+I was just able to compete with them and it was really good time.

 MMN – You had an up close look at Tim Tebow and the attention he generates.
 Can you talk a bit about Tebow as a teammate and some of the things you took away from his performance?

-Corey – Yeah he’s just a great guy, it was just awesome to see how he goes about his business and that kind of stuff, and just kind of hear from him and see where he’s been through, in ties to football and just life in general.
+Corey – He’s just a great guy.
+It was just awesome to see how he goes about his business and that kind of stuff.
+Just kind of hear from him and see what he’s been through, in ties to football and just life in general.
 It was a really good opportunity to meet him, get to know him a little bit, and just the kind of competitor he is and how hard he works.

 MMN – How was the offseason for you?
 What’s a typical day-to-day routine like when you’re training?

-Corey – Well this off-season’s been a little different just because I was out in the Fall League, I only took like a month off of throwing.
-But yeah, I work out four days a week, and then I work out with a couple other minor league guys from other organizations, so I just go out every morning to my workout facilities, get a few hours in, and just try to gain some strength as well as flexibility.
+Corey – This off-season’s been a little different just because I was out in the Fall League, I only took like a month off of throwing.
+I work out four days a week, and then I work out with a couple other minor league guys from other organizations.
+I just go out every morning to my workout facilities, get a few hours in, and just try to gain some strength as well as flexibility.

-Then around New Year’s is when I started throwing again, the Mets have a throwing program, so I just follow that a little bit and go with it and get ready for the season.
+Then around New Year’s is when I start throwing again.
+The Mets have a throwing program, so I just follow that a little bit and go with it and get ready for the season.

-MMN – Thanks for your time Corey, really appreciate it!
+MMN – Thanks for your time, Corey.
+I really appreciate it.

-Corey – Yeah no worries, thank you I appreciate it.
+Corey – No worries.
+Thank you, I appreciate it.